UnityPoint Health System announces leadership change

 The leader of Iowa’s largest health system is leaving his position at the end of this month.

-The announcement states that Vermeer would “pursue other opportunities.”
-Vermeer worked for more than 20 years within the health system and has served as CEO about four years ago.
+A press release states that he will “pursue other opportunities.”
+Vermeer worked for more than 20 years within the health system and was named CEO about four years ago.

 UnityPoint announced that Sue Thompson will serve as interim CEO while the health system’s board of directors conducts a national search for a permanent replacement for Vermeer.

-Thompson currently serves as senior vice president of integration and optimization and CEO of UnityPoint Accountable Care, according to the announcement.
+Thompson currently serves as senior vice president of integration and optimization and CEO of UnityPoint Accountable Care, according to the release.
 Thompson previously served as CEO of the system’s Fort Dodge region.